2015 Land Rover LR2

 The second row provides plenty of legroom (36.4 inches).
 Cargo space is enough to manage a long off-roading adventure with the whole family: 26.7 cubic feet with the rear seats up, 58.9 cubic feet with the rear seats folded down.

 Other than minor complaints about the buttons and high seating position, there really is not a whole lot to moan about with the LR2's interior.
-It is right there matching expectations in the $40,000 dollar price range, if not exceeding it.
+It's right there matching expectations in the $40,000 price range, if not exceeding them.

 The LR2 drives like any Land Rover should.
 It's capable of conquering practically any obstacle off-road, and more than competent at engaging the driver on tarmac-covered, twisting canyon curves.

 The high-efficiency turbocharged engine suffers zero lag, as power is delivered linearly throughout the rev range.
-0-60 mph comes in a solid 8.2 seconds, made possible by 240 horsepower and 250 pound-feet of torque.
+Acceleration to 60 mph comes in a solid 8.2 seconds, made possible by 240 horsepower and 250 pound-feet of torque.
 Fuel economy is an EPA-estimated 17/24 mpg City/Highway, or 20 mpg Combined.
-Premium gasoline is recommended.
+Premium gasoline is needed.

 The engine is mated to a 6-speed automatic transmission that works well.
 It doesn't unnecessarily jump out of gear, or select a gear that's not desired.
 And if you move the lever from Drive into Sport, the gears are held just a touch longer than usual.